(primidone) Tablets, USP

 Mysoline (primidone) is a white, crystalline, highly stable substance, M.P.
 279-284°C. It is poorly soluble in water (60 mg per 100 mL at 37°C) and in most organic solvents.
 It possesses no acidic properties, in contrast to its barbiturate analog.

-Mysoline (primidone) 250 mg tablets also contain Yellow Iron Oxide, NF.
+Mysoline 250 mg tablets also contain Ferric Oxide Yellow, NF.

 What are the possible side effects of primidone (Mysoline)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.